Hawa Mahal Jaipur

-Hawa Mahal of Jaipur is one of the most popular tourist attractions of Rajasthan.
+Hawa Mahal also called Wind Palace of Jaipur is one of the most popular tourist attractions of Rajasthan.
 Hawa Mahal is a magnificent building situated in the ‘Pink City‘ of Jaipur.
 A multi-layered monument, it dates back to the year 1799.
 The palace was built under the patronage of Sawai Pratap Singh, the grandson of Sawai Jai Singh and son of Sawai Madho Singh.
 Mr. Lal Chand Usta was selected as the architect of the splendid Hawa Mahal.
 The structure of the palace looks quite similar to a beehive.
 It has been constructed out of red and pink sandstone, which have been meticulously outlined with white borders and motifs.
 Despite its towering height and length, the Hawa Mahal looks like a light, airy structure that might blow away with the slightest wind.

 Hawa Mahal stands on top of a high podium and rises to a height of fifty feet.
 The thickness of the palace is even less than a foot and it comprises a number of small personal chambers.
 Instead of regular stairs, there are ramps reaching the upper floors.
 As one looks up from the roadside, Hawa Mahal comes across as a delicate screen with its numerous casements.
 Little lattice worked windows, small balconies, and arched roofs, with hanging cornices, make the palace definitely worth a visit.